 On January 7, 2021, the Company announced that it had initiated an exploration review on its 100%-owned Cannon Copper Project located in Kamichisitit Township within the Sault Ste.
-Marie Mining District of Ontario, Canada.
+Marie Mining District of Ontario.
 Cannon Copper hosts the historic Cannon Copper Mine and Mill (also known as the Crownbridge Copper Mine), which saw limited copper processing in the late 1960s and early 1970s.

-ALX maintained 100% ownership since 2015 of thirteen claim units at Cannon Copper totaling 289 hectares (714 acres) following the amalgamation of Alpha Exploration Inc. and Lakeland Resources Ltd. In October 2020 and again in January 2021, the Company staked an additional 59 units and expanded the size of Cannon Copper to 72 cell units totaling 1,600 hectares (3,954 acres).
+ALX maintained 100% ownership since 2015 of thirteen claim units at Cannon Copper totaling 289 hectares (714 acres) following the amalgamation of Alpha Exploration Inc. and Lakeland Resources Ltd. The Company has staked an additional 104 units since October 2020, and has expanded the size of the project to 117 cell units totalling 2,600 hectares (6,425 acres).